MorrisPenasso/templateStore/README.md

 Now that you have create a default Angular project, you can built this web application:

-**I LOADED ONLY FILES THAT I BUILT WITHOUT ALL DIRECTORYS of ANGULAR-SEED, BOWER COMPONENTS AND ALL NODE-MODULES.**
+**I LOADED ONLY FILES THAT I BUILT WITHOUT ALL DIRECTORY OF ANGULAR-SEED, BOWER COMPONENTS AND ALL NODE-MODULES.
+INSERT MY PROJECT INTO YOUR APP FOLDER**

 ![cattura](https://cloud.githubusercontent.com/assets/20413873/16768492/e23b2f48-4844-11e6-8c5b-5843f409a510.PNG)